 - Arrange for removal of account or access information from card access systems.

-- Exit interviews may be scheduled with Employee Relations for voluntary separations.
+- Exit interviews may be scheduled with Human Resources for voluntary separations.

 - Cancel or exchange memberships and/or subscriptions as necessary.

-- Explain that continuation of benefits information (COBRA) will be sent by mail from Human Resources.
+- Explain that continuation of benefits information (COBRA) will be sent by mail from Benefits Express.

-- Contact HR Records Management (HRRM) for a Notice of Separation.
+- Contact the Employee Service Center for a Notice of Separation.

 V. Payout Requirement

-Staff members separating employment from Vanderbilt will be paid for all accumulated unused vacation and/or personal time (if applicable) the next scheduled payday.
-(Refer to HR 005, Vacation Accruals and HR 006, Holidays & Personal Days Policies) Human Resources, Employee Relations Office (322-7259) is available as a resource for any clarification or assistance in the administration of this policy.
+Employees separating employment from Vanderbilt will be paid for all unused and accrued time off banks the next scheduled payday.
+Human Resources, (343-7000) is available as a resource for any clarification or assistance in the administration of this policy.